-- Market Events Impacting our Sponsor.
-Constellation owns all of our outstanding Class A units, approximately 5.9 million Class B Common Units, all of our Class D interests, and all of the Management Incentive Interests.
-In March 2009, Constellation announced that it had impaired the fair value of its investment in CEP in part due to various factors including Constellation's financial condition and the possible sale of its investment in CEP. - In September 2008, Constellation announced that it had entered into a definitive merger agreement with MidAmerican Energy Holdings Company ("MidAmerican") in which MidAmerican would purchase all of the outstanding shares of Constellation.
+- Events Impacting our Sponsor.
+Constellation owns all of our outstanding Class A units, approximately 5.9 million Class B Common Units, all of our Class D interests, and all of the Management Incentive Interests. - In June 2009, Constellation notified the CEP that it will terminate the management services agreement effective December 15, 2009.
+As a result, CEP submitted a plan to its lenders for managing its business after the termination of the agreement as required under the terms of its reserve-based credit facilities.
+The plan has received the requisite approval that was required under the Company's reserve-based credit facilities. - In March 2009, Constellation announced that it had impaired the fair value of its investment in CEP in part due to various factors including Constellation's financial condition and the possible sale of its investment in CEP. - In September 2008, Constellation announced that it had entered into a definitive merger agreement with MidAmerican Energy Holdings Company ("MidAmerican") in which MidAmerican would purchase all of the outstanding shares of Constellation.
 At that time, Constellation publicly announced that it planned to proceed with its previously announced sale of its upstream gas assets.
 Constellation also acknowledged that it had not yet made any statements regarding its plans for its interests in us.
 At that time, Constellation reaffirmed the commitment to providing us services under the management services agreement.
-In December 2008, the merger agreement with MidAmerican was terminated and an alternative investment transaction with EDF Group was announced which is expected to close in the third quarter of 2009 subject to receipt of required regulatory approvals and other standard closing conditions. - Strategic Advisor.
+In December 2008, the merger agreement with MidAmerican was terminated and an alternative investment transaction with EDF Group was announced which is subject to receipt of required regulatory approvals and other standard closing conditions. - Strategic Advisor.
 In September 2008, we retained a financial advisor to assist in a review of strategic alternatives to enhance unitholder value.
 Tudor, Pickering, Holt & Co.
 Securities, Inc. has been engaged to provide independent advice to our management team and Board of Managers.
-At this time, our Board of Managers has determined to initially focus on internal opportunities and to run our business by transitioning our executive management team from being provided under the management services agreement to employees of CEP.
 We do not intend to disclose developments with respect to this review unless and until the Board of Managers has approved a course of action.